goodj1/API-Project/README.md

 ../package.json : contains all dependencies.

 <!-- General Info-->
-***This project makes a get request to multiple APIs checks the url protocols of the web's url, if the url protocol is valid: the url, status code, contentLength and dateAndTime will be printed in the console.
+***This project makes a get request to multiple APIs and checks the url protocols;
+if the url protocol is valid: the url, status code, contentLength and dateAndTime will be printed in the console.